Georgian Jews: Independence and Georgia today

-The Jewish population of Georgia has steadily decreased over the years due to aliyah in response to the political and economic issues since independence.
-Overall, since 1989, 21,134 Jews have moved to Israel.
-Once numbering as many as 100,000, today the Georgian Jewish population is approximately 13,000.
-Tbilisi has the largest Jewish population at 11,000 out of 1.5 million.
-Jewish communities are located in Tbilisi, Kutaisi, Batumi, Oni, Akhaltsikhe, Akhalkalaki, Surami, Kareli, and Stalin's hometown of Gori, and synagogues are located in most of these cities.
-The provinces of Abkhazia and South Ossetia are virtually devoid of Jews due to the military conflicts in these areas.
-Many Abkhazian Jews emigrated to Israel from Abkhazia during the war in the 1990s there, while the few who stayed are mostly elderly.
-A synagogue is still active in Sukhumi.
-There is one Jew left in South Ossetia (see articles History of the Jews in Abkhazia and History of the Jews in South Ossetia).

-In January 2001, in a first step toward establishing relations, the Georgian Orthodox Church and the Jewish community of Georgia signed a cooperation agreement of mutual respect and support.
-Relations between Georgia and Israel are warm, however.
-The Israeli embassy is located in Tbilisi and also serves Armenia; the Georgian embassy is in Tel Aviv.
-Israel has supplied humanitarian aid to Georgia a number of times, including drought assistance and aid for earthquake victims.

-The Jewish Agency for Israel (JAFI) and American Jewish Joint Distribution Committee (JDC) both have permanent representatives in Georgia.
-JDC and Hesed Eliyahu distribute food and medical aid to the Jewish elderly, who make up more than 50% of the Georgian Jewish community.

 As a result of the 2008 South Ossetia War, some 200 Georgian Jews immigrated to Israel with assistance from the Jewish Agency.
-During that war, the Jewish Quarter of Tskhinvali was destroyed during the Battle of Tskhinvali.

 Demographics

 According to the 1897 Russian Empire Census, there were 12,194 people whose native language was "Jewish" in the two provinces that largely covered today's Georgia: Tiflis Governorate (5,188) and Kutais Governorate (7,006).
 There were 3,419 Jews in Kutaisi city (10.5% of the population), 2,935 in Tiflis, 1,064 in Batumi.

 Georgia's population almost doubled between 1926 and 1970, then began declining, with dramatic declines in the 1970s and 1990s, when many Georgian Jews left and moved to other countries, especially to Israel.

 Language

 The traditional language of the Georgian Jews is Judaeo-Georgian, a variant of Georgian, characterized by a large number of Hebrew loanwords, and written using either the Georgian alphabet or Hebrew alphabet.
-Besides speaking Judaeo-Georgian, the Georgian Jews speak the languages of the peoples surrounding them.
-In Georgia, these include Georgian and Russian; in Belgium, Dutch; in the United States and Canada English; and in Israel, Hebrew.